Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 #### --( Yogengan - Eye of Prediction )--
 *Requires: Stage 2 Sharingan*

-Once per Fatigue level, you may declare use of this technique.
+Once per Fatigue level, you may declare use of this technique alongside a defensive interrupt requiring a roll.
 It allows you to “take 10” on any defensive roll; rather than rolling 1d20, you treat it as if your result had been a 10.

-You may also declare your action as ‘Observe’, a variable-speed action similar to blocking, in that for its duration, when attacked you may choose to activate Yogengan against any attack directed against you (and not have it count as your one use for that Fatigue level).
+You may also declare your action as ‘Observe’, a Variable Speed Action similar to blocking, in that for its duration, when attacked you may choose to activate Yogengan against any attack directed against you (and not have it count as your one use for that Fatigue level).

 Notably, this does not work with spending Willpower, which overrides (and does not combine with) this effect.